 This navigation mode does not force the student to complete the elements within a slide.
 Accessing it is enough to consider it completed.

-Sequential navigation is only available in Professional and Business plans.
+Sequential navigation is only available in Professional, Business and Enterprise plans.

 First of all, it's important to know that in Preview the course will always be displayed in free mode navigation.